diadikasia/diadikasia.github.io/pages/company.md

 permalink: /company/
 ---

-DBC Europe S.A. was established in 2015 and its mission is to provide premium quality services worldwide for private, public entities and international organizations in order to contribute in a constructive way to customers’ development efforts.
+DBC Europe operates in Brussels since 2015 and has extensive experience in European funded technical assistance projects  and EU Horizon grants
+DBC-Europe S.A. is subsidiary of DIADIKASIA Business Consultants (DBC) in Greece ranging among the most extrovert and competitive SMEs in Greece, with exports representing 30% of total annual turnover (3-year average), and presence in the wider region of Balkans, Turkey and Eastern Europe.

 <div class="row">
   <div class="medium-4 columns t30">